Tanging Yaman: Plot

-The film revolves around the relationship of three siblings separated by both physical and emotional distance: Danny (Johnny Delgado), Art (Edu Manzano), and Grace (Dina Bonnevie), as they reunite to resolve a property dispute.
+The film revolves around the relationship of three siblings separated by both physical and emotional distance: Danny, Art, and Grace, as they reunite to resolve a property dispute.

-Danny, a previous tricycle driver and the poorest of the siblings, resides in Pampanga and takes care of their mother, Dolores "Loleng" Rosales (Gloria Romero) with his wife, Celine (Hilda Koronel), and children Boyet (Marvin Agustin), Chona (Carol Banawa), and Carina (Shaina Magdayao).
+Danny, a previous tricycle driver and the poorest of the siblings, resides in Pampanga and takes care of their mother, Dolores "Loleng" Rosales, with his wife, Celine, and children, Boyet, Chona, and Carina.

 Art visits Loleng and gives her part of his salary, most of which she gives to Danny to settle some of his immediate finances, much to Art's displeasure.
-Celine comes to Danny's defense, saying he returns what he borrows to Loleng.
-Art, upon returning to his home in Manila, is shown photos taken by Rommel (Jericho Rosales), who has an interest in photography.
+Celine comes to Danny's defense, saying he returns what he borrows from Loleng.
+Art, upon returning to his home in Manila, is shown photos taken by Rommel, who has an interest in photography.
 He voices his disapproval as he wants him to be a doctor.

-In the U.S., Grace - who ran away from Pampanga to marry Francis (Joel Torre), a mailman - is struggling financially, making just enough to cover the tuition fees of their children Madeleine (Janette McBride) and Andrew (John Prats).
-The family's financial situation has put a strain not only on the marriage but also Grace's relationship with her children, especially Madeleine.
+In the United States, Grace - who ran away from Pampanga to marry Francis, a mailman - is struggling financially, making just enough to cover the tuition fees of their children, Madeleine and Andrew.
+The family's financial situation has put a strain not only on the marriage but also on Grace's relationship with her children, especially Madeleine.

-Danny is met by a friend of his, a real estate agent, who is looking for a large tract of land.
-He initially considers the 80-hectare tract of land left to them by their late father, which Loleng initially objects to but was eventually convinced by Danny.
-Grace, hearing from Danny over the phone about how much they could get for selling the land - enough for her to be able to live more comfortably and possibly return to the country - quickly agrees.
+A friend of Danny's, a real estate agent, is looking for a large tract of land.
+Danny initially considers the 80-hectare tract of land left to them by their late father, which Loleng initially objects to, but he was eventually convinced by Danny.
+Grace, hearing from Danny over the phone about how much they could get for selling the land - enough for her to be able to live comfortably and possibly return to the country - quickly agrees.
 Art, on the other hand, demands they honor their father's will.

-During mass, as Loleng laments on the troubles of her children, she suffers a stroke and is taken to a hospital, where Danny and Art learns that she has Alzheimer's disease.
-Upon hearing the news, Grace, distraught at the idea of not getting any of the inheritance, pushes for Art to agree with and expedite the sale of the tract of land and divide the earnings among the siblings before Loleng's health worsens.
-Loleng is later taken to Art's residences where she'll continue receiving treatment and be taken care of by a dedicated caregiver.
-Back in Pampanga, Danny and Celine laments at how the disease will change Loleng entirely.
+During mass, as Loleng laments over the troubles of her children, she suffers a stroke and is taken to a hospital, where Danny and Art learn that she has Alzheimer's disease.
+Upon hearing the news, Grace, distraught at the idea of not getting any of the inheritance, pushes for Art to agree with and expedite the sale of the land and divide the earnings among the siblings before Loleng's health worsens.
+Loleng is later taken to Art's residence, where she'll continue receiving treatment and be taken care of by a dedicated caregiver.
+Back in Pampanga, Danny and Celine lament how the disease will change Loleng entirely.